My kids came to LEGO age so my parents dropped off a few boxes of my LEGO yellowed bricks. Memories!

 It is possible to reverse the effect of the UV light on the pieces and remove the yellowish color.
 We'll need some hydrogen peroxide, a bowl, and the help of the sun to reverse the damage.

-It's important to fully submerge the bricks or a line will form on the part right where it was sticking out of the liquid.
-The line is etched in the plastic and hard to remove so it's easier to weight down the pieces and make sure they don't stick out.
+It’s important to fully submerge the bricks or a line will form on the part right where it sticks out of the liquid.
+The line is etched in the plastic and hard to remove so it’s easier to weight down the pieces and make sure they don’t stick out.

 Thanks to The Retr0bright Project for the tip!

 This post is open source.
 Did you spot a mistake?
 Ideas for improvements?
 Contribute to this post via Github.
 Thank you!